Dear Thai language learner,

 Next it’s onto vowels: simple, complex, and inherent, before we look at the 8 simple rules for reading Thai.

-Understanding these gives you all the clues you need for reading Thai.
+Understanding and learning these is what will enable you to work out what you need for reading Thai.

-Taking these rules, and combining these with your knowledge of the alphabet, we teach you to deconstruct sentences into individual words and syllables; and, we do this by giving you the actual thought processes which I use: we analyse and deconstruct the syllables and the word, step-by-step in the easiest and simplest fashion.
+Then, taking these rules and combining these with your knowledge of the alphabet, we teach you to deconstruct sentences into individual words and syllables; and, we do this by giving you the actual thought processes which I use: we analyse and deconstruct the syllables and the word, step-by-step in the easiest and simplest fashion.
 This mirrors the think-aloud teaching strategy which is so effective with new learners.

 “…But the simplicity of the system breaks down the psychological barriers to attacking the idea of reading/writing Thai … If you are serious about learning Thai, you will not regret any of the time you spend early on with this material…”